stanete/stanete.github.io/_posts/2020-06-22-feedback-canvas.md

 Basically, you put a bunch of people together in a room to give you the most honest feedback of your life.
 Hopefully.
 It’s kind of an [Intervention](https://www.youtube.com/watch?v=sNAbnnHKZFE) but requested by yourself.
 The format is very similar to a retrospective but you are the subject the team is analyzing.

-In Creditas, where I currently "work", we give feedback grouped in 7 categories, which happen to be the principles on which the company's culture is built on: **Love our customers**, **Brutally Honest**, **Learn Fast**, **Thinking like Owners**, **True Team Players**, **Technical Knowledge**, **Warriors and Play to Win**.
+In Creditas, where I currently work, we give feedback grouped in 7 categories, which happen to be the principles on which the company's culture is built on: **Love our customers**, **Brutally Honest**, **Learn Fast**, **Thinking like Owners**, **True Team Players**, **Technical Knowledge**, **Warriors and Play to Win**.
 We also take into account what is expected from somebody in your role.
 [Here](https://www.patkua.com/blog/the-definition-of-a-tech-lead/) you can find an example of what is expected from a Tech Lead.
 Change all this to what suits your context.

 ## How to organize one?